-Our ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares at Class B ordinary shares have the same rights except for voting and conversion rights.
+Ordinary shares Our ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
+Holders of Class A ordinary shares a Class B ordinary shares have the same rights except for voting and conversion rights.
 In respect of matters requiring a shareholder vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to twenty votes Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
-For a description of Class A ordinar shares and Class B ordinary shares, see "Description of Share Capital."
-The calling characheldors have granted to the under witers an entire exercise he within 20 days from the data of this proceeding The selling shareholders have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an aggregate of additional ADSs. to purchase up to an aggregate of additional 1100s.
-We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
-We, Max Smart Limited, a company wholly owned by Mr. Richard Qiangdong Liu, our founder, chairman and chief executive officer, Tiger Global entities, HHGL 360Buy Holdings, Ltd., or the Hillhouse Vehicle, certain DST Global funds and Best Alliance International Holdings Limited have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus, subject to certain exceptions.
-In addition, Huang River Investment Limited continues to be subject to the lock-up obligations in connection with its investment in our company pursuant to which it has agreed not to sell or transfer any of our shares it holds during the three-year period commencing from March 10, 2014, subject to limited exceptions.
+Upon any transfer of Class B ordinary shares a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
+For a description of Class A ordinary shares and Class B ordinary shares, see "Description of Share Capital."
+Use of proceeds We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
+Lock-up We, Max Smart Limited, a company wholly owned by Mr. Richard Qiangdong Liu, our founder, chairman and chief executive officer, Tiger Global entities, HHGL 360Buy Holdings, Ltd., or the Hillhouse Vehicle, certain DST Global funds and Best Alliance International Holdings Limited have agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus, subject to certain exceptions.
+In addition, Huang River Investment Limited, a company wholly owned by Tencent, continues to be subject to the lock-up obligations in connection with its investment in our company pursuant to which it has agreed not to sell or transfer any of our shares it holds a of the date of this prospectus during the three-year period commencing from March 10, 2014, subject to limited exceptions.
 See "Shares Eligible for Future Sales" and "Underwriting."
-Commencing from March 10, 2014, Subject to milited exceptions.
-See Shares Engine for Future Sales and Onderwitting.
-Our ADSs are listed on NASDAQ under the symbol "JD."
+Listing Our ADSs are listed on NASDAQ under the symbol "JD."
 Our ADSs and shares will not be listed on any other stock exchange or traded on any automated quotation system.
-The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on or about , 2014.
-Devite the Devil Treat Commence Associate Deutsche Bank Trust Company Americas.
+Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on or about , 2014.
+Depositary Deutsche Bank Trust Company Americas.